tumainimosha/nginx/README.md

 Note: If using server-block templates from this role, this additional configuration file will be included automatically.
 To prevent this, copy the relevant template and adjust the include statement as necessary.
 Custom server-blocks can include this additional configuration file directly if desired.

+##### ETags

+Nginx will by default set ETags for content it serves, meaning, in most cases, changes to files will automatically invalidate caching.
+This means techniques such as 'cache-busting' should not be needed.

+For example, you have a 'main.css' file with a cache time of 1 year.
+A client requests this file on 01/01/2010 and you then update the file on 04/04/2010.
+The client conditionally requests the file again on 06/06/2010, passing the ETag of the file it has previously cached.
+As the file has since been changed the ETags do not match and the updated file is returned, instead of a '304 Not Changed' response.
+This updated file is then cached as normal and used until the ETag changes again, or the cache period is exceeded.

 ### Typical playbook